Expecho/SemanticLogging.EventHub/README.md

 ## SemanticLogging.EventHub
 SemanticLogging.EventHub is a sink for the Semantic Logging Application Block that exposes Event Source events to an Azure Event Hub.

+This sink is also available as a Nuget package.

 Run the SemanticLogging.EventHub.Processor console application for an example of how to process the events.

 ## How do I contribute?